Travel & Touring | WA Things To Do

 By: Tatum Stafford

-Home to a record-breaking mural, award-winning wineries and a village filled with thousands of gnomes, the Ferguson Valley is a destination that ticks a lot of boxes.
+Home to a record-breaking mural, award-winning wineries and a ‘village’ populated entirely by thousands of gnomes, the Ferguson Valley is a destination that ticks a lot of boxes.

-Stretching from Bunbury to Collie, entrance to the valley is just under two-hours' drive south of Perth, making it an idyllic spot for a weekend getaway.
+Stretching from Bunbury east to Collie, the Ferguson Valley is just under two-hours' drive south of Perth, making it an idyllic spot for a weekend getaway.

 Stop one: Collie

 Start your tour of the valley in the town of Collie.
 Once WA’s most important coal mining town, Collie is today filled with nature trails, picturesque swimming spots and plenty of local history.
-A stroll around the town will reveal the Old Goods Shed (which now houses a café and community market on weekends), the Old Railway Station and the historic Courthouse, which was built in 1913.
+A stroll around the town will reveal the Old Goods Shed (which now houses a café and community market every second Sunday), the Old Railway Station and the historic Collie Courthouse, which was built in 1913.

 Mural of two people in Collie